If there is a warrant for your arrest in Ontario or another province, what can and can’t you do?

 - Contact the criminal court: you can also turn up in person at the courthouse and check with the criminal court clerk if there is an arrest warrant out for you.
 Again, you risk being arrested and taken into custody on the spot.

-- Check through your lawyer: a criminal defence lawyer like Jeffrey I. Reisman can check on your behalf and, if there is a warrant out for your arrest, help you manage the process and avoid being held in custody.
+- Check through your lawyer: a criminal defence lawyer like Jeffrey I. Reisman can help reduce your time in custody if wanted for an arrest.

 What if I Have an Arrest Warrant in a Different Province?